ocpi/ocpi/mod_sessions.md

 ### 1.1 Push model

-When the CPO creates a Session object they push it to the eMSPs by calling [PUT](#222-put-method) on the eMSPs Sessions endpoint with the newly created Session object
+When the CPO creates a Session object they push it to the eMSPs by calling [PUT](#222-put-method) on the eMSPs Sessions endpoint with the newly created Session object.

-Any changes to a Session in the CPO system are send to the eMSP system by calling [PATCH](#223-patch-method) on the eMSPs Sessions endpoint with the updated Session object
+Any changes to a Session in the CPO system are sent to the eMSP system by calling [PATCH](#223-patch-method) on the eMSPs Sessions endpoint with the updated Session object.

 When the CPO deletes a Session, they will update the eMSPs systems by calling [DELETE](#224-delete-method) on the eMSPs Sessions endpoint, on the Sessions unique URL.